slatedb/slatedb/docs/0001-manifest.md

 1. Read `manifest/current` to find the current manifest.
 Say it's `01HX5JS57YZ3NXZ3H366XRS47R` in this example.
 2. Read `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest` to read the current manifest.
 3. Update the manifest in memory.
-4. Write the updated manifest to `manifest/01HX5JS90BM7099ED7F34E5WTG.manifest`.
+4. Write the updated manifest to a  new file (say, `manifest/01HX5JS90BM7099ED7F34E5WTG.manifest`).
 5. If (4) was successful, write `01HX5JS90BM7099ED7F34E5WTG` to `manifest/current` using compare-and-swap (CAS) with the `manifest/current` version from (1).

 (4) is a CAS operation.
 If the object store does not support CAS, we need to decide if we want to depend on filename entropy or if we want to do object versioning.
 See the TODO in the _`manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest`_ section.